lukelemonade/profile/README.md

 > Enabled ~100 banking and wealth colleagues to manage their ~10k+ customer relationships digitally <br>

-> Completed analysis towards a successful post deal re-org, on the sale of the wealth management business to Casenove Capital <br>
+> Completed analysis towards a successful post deal reorg, on the sale of the wealth management business to Casenove Capital <br>

 > Enabled ~10k+ customers to pay cheques in by taking a photo <br>
 <br>